durgavarapraveen/cloudGaurd/Readme.md

 # CloudGuard

 CloudGuard is a multi-cloud security and resource management dashboard.
-It helps users connect cloud accounts, discover resources, manage YAML-based security policies, and scan cloud configurations for risks or misconfigurations.
+It helps users connect cloud accounts, discover resources, manage YAML-based security policies, and scan cloud configurations for risks or mis-configurations.

 The project is built as a full-stack application: